mavceleb/mavceleb_baseline/README.md

 #### Submission

-We provide both train and test splits with ground truth for v2 of MAV-Celeb dataset.
-Participants can use this split for fine-tuning their method.
-However, for v1 the test files are in format as below:
+We provide both train and test splits of MAV-Celeb dataset.
+For v2 and v1, the test files are in format as below:
 ```
 ysuvkz41 voices/English/00000.wav faces/English/00000.jpg
 tog3zj45 voices/English/00001.wav faces/English/00001.jpg